 Help for osteoporosis and bone loss:

-- You should definitely be taking this Colostrum, it's from grassfed cows, it's tested for pesticides etc., and is certified true colostrum before it transitions to milk, so it's absolutely loaded with nutrients.
+- You should definitely be taking this Colostrum, it's from grassfed cows, it's NOT denatured like other brands (where they actually brag about taking the fat out, which is where most of the good stuff is!), it's tested for pesticides etc., and is certified true colostrum before it transitions to milk, so it's absolutely loaded with nutrients.
 Also here are ways to get more into your diet.
 If you'd like more reasons to take it for bone health, go look through a few of the studies here.
+(Note that the 2# bag is the least expensive price per ounce and it lasts a looooong time.)
+Learn more here about colostrum.

 - Question: Can K2 help if you've already been diagnosed with osteoporosis?
 Can it slow down bone loss and maintain bone health?